lightskinF/SONNY-ANGELS-SCAM-DETECTION/README.md

 In particular `SCRIPT_POTENZIALI_SCAMMER.py` and `SCRIPT_POTENZIALI_NON_SCAMMER.py` are the Python source codes to obtain, respectively, potential **scammers** and potential **trustable** sellers, for our final dataset.

+NOTE: Sequential requests to JSON API endpoints were used, introducing deliberate delays between calls to avoid rate-limiting and anti-bot restrictions.
+For the same reasons **parallelization (like using more threads) was intentionally avoided**.
+This results in **longer execution time** but ensures a **safe and reliable automation**.

 ---

 ## Ground Truth Construction